gokulkrishh/how-it-works/src/pages/react/redux/index.md

 #### 1. createStore()

 To create our data store of the application.
-Main concept of redux is we can have only one store. [createStore()](https://redux.js.org/api/createstore) method accepts [three arguments](https://redux.js.org/api/createstore#arguments).
+The main concept of redux is we can have only one store. [createStore()](https://redux.js.org/api/createstore) method accepts [three arguments](https://redux.js.org/api/createstore#arguments).

 1. Reducer (Root reducer)
 1. Preloaded state (initial state - `optional`)